MicrosoftDocs/cpp-docs/docs/atl/reference/cregkey-class.md

 When you close a key, its registry data is written (flushed) to the hard disk.
 This process may take several seconds.
 If your application must explicitly write registry data to the hard disk, you can call the [`RegFlushKey`](/windows/win32/api/winreg/nf-winreg-regflushkey) Win32 function.
 However, `RegFlushKey` uses many system resources and should be called only when absolutely necessary.

 > [!IMPORTANT]
 > Any methods that allow the caller to specify a registry location have the potential to read data that cannot be trusted.
-Methods that make use of [`RegQueryValueEx`](/windows/win32/api/winreg/nf-winreg-regqueryvalueexw) should take into consideration that this function does not explicitly handle strings which are null-terminated.
+Methods that make use of [`RegQueryValueEx`](/windows/win32/api/winreg/nf-winreg-regqueryvalueexw) should take into consideration that this function does not explicitly handle strings which are `NULL` terminated.
 Both conditions should be checked for by the calling code.

 ## Requirements